 As I sit here 15 pounds overweight in my cozy basement office space, typing into my MacBook Pro, I remain an enthusiast of military tactics.
-Sure, it’s not so much that 1986 called to ask for my hot takes back so much as they faxed to ask for them back.
+It’s not so much that 1986 calls to ask for my hot takes back so much as they fax to ask for them back.

 Yet I soldier on, armed only with a lay persons’ perspective.
 Because if my Limited Edition Coca Cola Star Wars Thermal Detonator replica isn’t evidence enough that I have smart thinky thoughts about military tactics, then I don’t even know what passes for real credentials nowadays.

 So, let’s talk military tactics in Star Wars.

 The Star Wars galaxy is filled with blasters, bowcasters, thermal detonators, and lightsabers.
 The movies illustrate tactics in engaging ways.
 Rogue One, for example, wonderfully illustrates the importance of explosions.